 Artistic research, participatory epistolary action, audio, photography, work in progress since 2020.

-My current artistic research takes as its conceptual and material starting point an encounter with the private library of French artist and writer Hervé Guibert, whose book collection has been preserved at the Paris home of his executor since his 1991 death from AIDS.
+This longterm artistic research takes as its conceptual and material starting point an encounter with the library of French photographer and writer Hervé Guibert, whose book collection has been preserved at the Paris home of his executor Christine Seemüller since his 1991 death from AIDS.
 The project imagines alternative approaches to art historiography and the forging of queer kinship bonds through the design of participatory, community-generating gestures involving epistolary actions and performative museum visits across Europe.

-During my doctoral studies into libraries and audio guides, I had the opportunity to visit the library of French author and photographer Hervé Guibert (1955-1991), whose books have been kept in the Paris home of his executor, Christine Seemüller, where they stand on his original bookshelves.
-In addition to numerous mentions of his library in his writing, Guibert also produced a photograph of his library in 1987, entitled Ma Bibliothèque, pictured below.
+During my doctoral studies into queer libraries and audio guides, I had the opportunity to visit the Hervé’s library, which stands on his original bookshelves in Seemüller’s home.
+In addition to numerous mentions of his library in his writing, Guibert also produced a photograph of his book collection in 1987, entitled Ma Bibliothèque, pictured above.
 I photographed his library thirty years later, composing the image to mimic Hervé’s original.

-Once an artwork from one of Guibert’s postcards is identified, I contact a friend, lover, or colleague who lives in the city where the artwork is housed.
+To date, twenty-two postcards have been identified, the majority featuring artworks from European museums.
+Once an artwork from one of Hervé’s postcards is identified, I contact a friend, lover, or colleague who lives in the city where the artwork is housed.
 I ask them to visit the museum, purchase the postcard from the museum store, write a note on it, and send it to me.
 So far I have received postcards from friends in Amsterdam, Stockholm, Munich, Palermo, Budapest, New York City, Pisa, Stuttgart, Paris, and Vienna.

-As the research and re-collecting unfolds, I have produced a number of artworks that trace the contours of my research and expands both its sensory culture and the individuals who contribute to it.
+I have created a number of artworks that trace the contours of my research as it unfolds, expanding both its sensory and relational culture, involving increasing numbers of participants and contributors.

-This includes the design of a performance lecture that has been delivered at the Museo Reina Sofía (Madrid), McGill University (Montréal), and KASK+Conservatorium (Ghent); a research exhibition at La Chaufferie (Romainville); and research actions involving the creation and distribution of my own postcard series at Museo Reina Sofía (Madrid) and a-pass (Brussels).
+These include the scripting of a performance lecture that has been delivered at the Museo Reina Sofía (Madrid), McGill University (Montréal), and KASK+Conservatorium (Ghent); a research exhibition at La Chaufferie (Romainville); and research actions involving the creation and distribution of my own postcard series at Museo Reina Sofía (Madrid) and a-pass (Brussels).

 I have also produced a suite of audio letters addressed to Hervé as well as contributors to my postcard research, entitled Trois Lettres Parisiennes.
-These letters were exhibited with a series of still life photographs at the Chaufferie (Romainville).
-For an exhibition at the Ystads Konstmuseum in 2022, an audio letter addressed to artist Conny Karlsson Lundgren was exhibited with a wall arrangement of 45 postcards as visual accompaniment to the audio narrative.
+For an exhibition at the Ystads Konstmuseum in 2022, one of the audio letters — addressed to artist Conny Karlsson Lundgren and including epistolary writing by Eli Levén — was exhibited with an accompanying wall arrangement of forty-five postcards.